janzgraggen/ode_solver_tool/README.md

 ### Development Environment
-This project has been developed and tested using the following tools and environments: CMake and Bundled MinGW (GCC/G++, GDB) in CLion on Windows, and Apple Clang with ARM64 (Apple Silicon, macOS) on macOS.
+This project has been developed and tested using the following tools and environments: CMake and Bundled MinGW (GCC/G++, GDB) in CLion on Windows, and Apple Clang Apple Clang version 16.0.0 (clang-1600.0.26.3) with ARM64 (Apple Silicon, macOS) on macOS.

 ### Dependencies
 In this project, the following libraries are used: